 A number of lawyers have also resigned or been removed from the process.

-In November 2016, he largest of the victims's groups involved in the inquiry, the Shirley Oaks Survivors Association, pulled out and said it had lost confidence in the inquiry's leadership.
+In November 2016, the largest of the victims' groups involved in the inquiry, the Shirley Oaks Survivors Association, said it had lost confidence in the inquiry's leadership.
+But despite threatening to pull out of the inquiry, they remain core participants.

 How much is this all costing?